The Art of Muzzleloader Shooting

 superb workmanship, considering the materials and tools they had at disposal.

 I practice target shooting with muzzleloaders at our local shooting club.
 Although I shoot modern guns as well, I particularly like the old-fashioned ones.
-In our muzzleloader group, we shoot percussion pistols, flintlock pistols, and cap-and-ball revolvers over a distance of 25 m.
+In our muzzleloader group, we shoot percussion pistols, flintlock pistols, and cap-and-ball revolvers over a distance of 25 m and rifles over a distance of 50 m.
 The most common calibers used for target shooting are .36/.38 and .44/.45.

 The first one is a typical British-style sporting pistol.
 The flat-bottomed grip is characteristic for pistols made by gunsmith William Parker of London.
 The pistol has a match-grade barrel with fixed sights, and it shoots very well.